-Did my parents leave me on a hillside to die?
+Why was I left on a hillside to die?

 Bell had managed to track down her own American GI grandfather using DNA and genealogical research.
 She had then started helping other people look for their relatives in her spare time.

-"Knowing who her family was changed my mother's life," Julia says.
+"Knowing who her family was changed my mother's life," Bell says.
 "I believe everyone deserves to know who they really are."

-Anthea and Julia met at Paddington Station, where Anthea told her everything she had found out up to that point.
+Anthea and Bell met at Paddington Station, where Anthea told her everything she had found out up to that point.

 Bell encouraged Anthea to take some further DNA tests with different companies, knowing that millions more people had joined DNA databases since Anthea tested in 2012.
 This provided further distant cousin matches.